DE-RSE/chapter/_pages/muc/index.md

 ## News

-Next event: **Thursday, January 29th**, 18:00 – 19:30, at the LMU University Library ([Register here](https://pad.okfn.de/p/rse-muc-meetup1-26)):
+Next event: **Thursday, March 19**, 18:00 – 19:30, at the LMU University Library ([Register here](https://pad.okfn.de/p/rse-muc-meetup2-26)):

 - Introductions and general announcements
-- Results from the survey and discussion about the future of the group
-- Open round: "RSE papers you recently read" and/or "Useful tools you recently used"
+- Open round: RSE Journal Club (see pad for details)
 - Closing remarks and planning next meetings

 Afterwards: Stammtisch-style discussions at [Atzinger](https://atzinger-restaurant.de/).

+Save the date also for the next sessions in 2026:

+- May 6, 18:00 - 19:30
+- July 30, 18:00 - 19:30
+- September 24, 18:00 - 19:30
+- November 26, 18:00 - 19:30

+By default at the LMU University Library, unless announced otherwise.
+Speak up if you are interested in hosting!

 ## Past activity

+- 2026-01-29: First meeting in 2026, at the LMU University Library - [Meeting notes](https://pad.okfn.de/p/rse-muc-meetup1-26)
+  - Results from the survey and discussion about the future of the group
 - 2025-10-16: Fifth meeting in 2025, at the LMU University Library - [Meeting notes](https://pad.okfn.de/p/rse-muc-meetup5-25)
   - Talk: Experiences of a researcher, who went from "works in my computer" to leading an open-source research suite Enhance.pet
   - Discussion: FutuRSI survey and research software services in Munich